These Seeded Rosemary Crackers are vegan, gluten free and mind blowingly delicious!

 “Each day had a tranquility a timelessness about it so that you wished it would never end.
 But then the dark skin of the night would peel off and there would be a fresh day waiting for us glossy and colorful as a child’s transfer and with the same tinge of unreality.”

-Healthful, addictive, so simple your 5 year old could make them.
-They last for weeks in a tin if you hide them.
+These These Seeded Rosemary Crackers are healthful, addictive, and so simple your 5 year old could make them.
+They last for weeks in a tin ... if you hide them.

 - 1/3 cup sunflower seeds

 - 1/4 cup flax seeds

 - 1/4 cup poppy seeds

 - 3 tsp oil optional, add 3 more tsp of aquafaba if skipping the oil.